victor-lf/google-homepage/README.md

 # google-homepage

 This is a clone of the Google search results page.
 The goal was to have something indistinguishable from the original for the keenest of eyes.
-To accomplish that, I would analyse the original source code to fine-tune the styling accordingly.
+To accomplish that, I would inspect the original source code to fine-tune the styling accordingly.
 (Is that a crime?)

 The page was divided into three sections: